Libertarian Party (United States): 2020s

+In late 2023, Party Chair Angela McArdle, after being contacted by former acting director of national intelligence Richard Grenell, met with Donald J. Trump to consult on how Trump could win over the Libertarian vote.
+McArdle suggested the pardon of Ross Ulbricht, who was sentenced to life in prison in 2015 for his role in the marketplace Silk Road, which was achieved after the inauguration of Donald Trump.
+Five months later, Donald Trump was invited to the Libertarian Party's 2024 National Convention by McArdle, where he promised to include a libertarian in the cabinet and stated that the Libertarians should make him the presidential nominee.
+Trump was booed and heckled, including cries of “Bullshit!” and “Fuck you!”.
+Subsequently, the convention nominated “armed and gay” former senate candidate Chase Oliver for president, who defeated paleolibertarian Michael Rectenwald.
+Oliver's nomination was denounced by the state affiliates in Montana, Colorado, New Hampshire, and Idaho.

+Chair Angela McArdle, after claims of improper party fund spending directed at her partner, stepped down from her position as chair of the Libertarian Party National Committee in January 2025.
+Mises Caucus founder Michael Heise was defeated by Steven Nekhaila in a 9–6 vote, who promised commitments to a policy of emphasizing small local races.
+Six national committee members endorsed by the Mises Caucus defected to Nekhaila, cementing his victory.
+Classical Liberal Caucus member Paul Darr was elected as vice-chairman.

+The Libertarian Party of New Hampshire was censured in September 2025 by the National Committee citing "despicable conduct", and was invited to disaffiliate and cease its use of the Libertarian Party name.

 Name and symbols

 In 1972, "Libertarian Party" was chosen as the party's name, selected over "New Liberty Party".
 The first official slogan of the Libertarian Party was "There ain't no such thing as a free lunch" (abbreviated "TANSTAAFL"), a phrase popularized by Robert A. Heinlein in his 1966 novel The Moon Is a Harsh Mistress, sometimes dubbed "a manifesto for a libertarian revolution".
-The slogan of the party is "The Party of Principle".
+The slogan of the party has since become "The Party of Principle".

 Also in 1972, the "Libersign"—an arrow angling upward through the abbreviation "TANSTAAFL"—was adopted as a party symbol.
 By the end of the decade, this was replaced with the Lady Liberty until 2015, with the adoption of the "Torch Eagle" logo.

 In the 1990s, several state Libertarian parties adopted the Liberty Penguin ("LP") as their official mascot.
-Another mascot is the Libertarian porcupine, an icon that was originally designed by Kevin Breen in March 2006 and inspired by the logo of the Free State Project (FSP).
+Another mascot is the Libertarian porcupine.